nazar256/mqdish/README.md

     prefetch: 4
     heartbeat: 60
     consumer_timeout: 300
+    requeue: false  # whether to requeue message after execution error, otherwise it will be dropped
 topic: "mqdish" # topic to subscribe to, also used to dispatch commands if --topic is not specified
 concurrency: 4 # number of commands to execute concurrently on each worker
 ```